Personal Assistant to the Interim Executive Director of Transformation, ICT & Digital

 You’ll find more information in the job profile and person specification.

-If you believe that your expertise, skills and motivation make you suitable for this post, please complete our online application form by no later than 08:00 on Monday 7 July 2025.
+If you believe that you are a suitable candidate for this post, please complete our online application form by 08:00 on Monday 9 June 2025.

 Read more